googleapis/google-cloud-ruby/RELEASING.md

 1. Add the gem to [`gcloud/Gemfile`](https://github.com/googleapis/google-cloud-ruby/blob/master/gcloud/Gemfile).

-## Checking the status of kokoro builds
+## Checking the status of Kokoro builds

-1. On the [commits](https://github.com/googleapis/google-cloud-ruby/commits/master) page, find the commit you are checking for.
+1. On the [commits](https://github.com/googleapis/google-cloud-ruby/commits/master) page, find the commit you expect to have launched a Kokoro build.

 1. To the right of your commit, there should be either a red x, or a green checkmark.
-Click it.
+If it's the green checkmark, your build was a success, and no furthur inspection is necessary.
+If it's the red x, click it to find out why the build failed.

-1. A modal will appear with the list of kokoro checks.
-To learn more about why a check failed or what it was testing for click "details" next to the check.
+1. A modal will appear with the list of Kokoro builds.
+The build titled "Kokoro CI" can be ignored.
+To learn more about why a build failed or what it was testing for click "details" next to the build.

 1. The "details" link will take you to a page on https://source.cloud.google.com/.
 On the "TARGETS" tab, there will be a link to the logs.
 It will look like "cloud-devrel/client-libraries/google-cloud-ruby/#{job_type}-#{operating_system}".
 Click the link.